 The landing capsule had a weight of 99 kg and used cushioning air bags to soften the residual speed of about 22 km/h.
 The hermetical sealed capsule contained battery power sources, radio equipment, program timing device, heat control systems, a radiation detector and a television system.
 After landing, the capsule deployed four petals to put the probe in an upright position.

-The probes were launched by Molniya launch vehicles into a highly elliptical geocentric orbit intersectiong with the lunar orbit.
+The probes were launched by Molniya launch vehicles into a highly elliptical geocentric orbit intersection with the lunar orbit.

 Luna (4c) (Ye-6 #1) was launched on 4 January 1963, but the upper stage malfunctioned, which resulted in its ullage motors failing to ignite when the stage began its start-up sequence, sixty six minutes after launch.
 It remained in low Earth orbit until it decayed on 11 January 1963.